-CALL FOR PROGRAM PARTICIPATION
+CALL FOR PROGRAM PARTICIPATION (Closed for 2015)

 The North Carolina Folklore Society will hold its 102nd annual meeting on October 10, 2015 in Cullowhee, North Carolina.
+Register for our conference here.

 The Society invites participants– students, folklorists, scholars, and community members – to submit suggestions for presentations.
 We encourage you to be creative with presentation ideas and formats within the guidelines below.
 Especially note the new 7-minute presentation option for those wanting to share a project or research in progress!